Ms. Natalie Gaudette – Students Last Names A – J

 Bullying, harassment, and intimidation have no place at CMIT.
 Whether it happens in the hallways, in the cafeteria, or online, such behavior can create hostile learning environments that interfere with students’ ability to strive academically, emotionally, and physically.
 Bullying is unwanted behavior that involves a real or perceived power imbalance.
 The behavior is repeated over time with the intent to cause harm.
 Bullying behavior may include: making threats, spreading rumors, attacking someone physical or verbally, and deliberately excluding someone from a group.

-If you would like to report instances of bullying, harassment, or intimidation, please complete the Bullying, Harassment, or Intimidation Reporting form available on the wall of your Counselor’s office.
+If you would like to report instances of bullying, harassment, or intimidation, please complete the Bullying, Harassment, or Intimidation Reporting form available electronically here or in hard copy in your Counselor’s office.
 Keep one copy and give the other to your counselor or an administrator so they can start an investigation.
-A meeting will be scheduled with all parties to discuss findings and develop a plan of support.
+Meetings will be held with each involved party to discuss findings and develop a plan of support.

 Student Service Learning Hours

 Independent Student Service Learning Hours are a graduation requirement.
-Please see the Student Service Learning Hours tab under “Graduation Requirements” for more information and a link to the downloadable Service Hours form.
+Students must complete 24 service hours at qualifying organizations in order to graduate.
+Please see the Student Service Learning Hours tab under “Graduation Requirements” for more information about qualifying organizations, deadlines, and more information.
+The necessary forms can also be downloaded here for your convenience.